ozzyogkush/formation/docs/contributing.md

 - [`Git`](http://git-scm.com/) - for version control (I recommend using the [SourceTree](https://www.atlassian.com/software/sourcetree/overview) program by Atlassian, as it rules)
 - [`NodeJS`](https://nodejs.org) - required for development and release builds (v6.3 or higher)
+- [`yarn`](https://yarnpkg.com/) - a better package manager than npm
 - [`Grunt`](http://gruntjs.com) - to run tests and create builds.

-After installing NodeJS (and its package manager NPM), run `npm install` to install dependencies.
+After installing NodeJS (and its package manager yarn), run `yarn install` to install dependencies.

 ## Workflow